20 days of fantasy and failure: Inside Trump’s quest to overturn the election

 The decision didn’t just reject the claim; it denied the plaintiffs standing in any federal challenge under the Constitution’s electors clause — an outcome that Trump’s legal team recognized as a potentially fatal blow to many of the campaign’s challenges in the state.

-This is when a gulf emerged between the outlooks of most lawyers on the team and of Giuliani, whom many of the other lawyers thought seemed “deranged” and ill-prepared to litigate, according to a person familiar with the campaign’s legal team.
-Some of the Trump campaign and Republican party lawyers sought to even avoid meetings with Giuliani and his team.
+That is when a gulf emerged between the outlooks of most lawyers on the team and of Giuliani, who many of the other lawyers thought seemed “deranged” and ill-prepared to litigate, according to a person familiar with the campaign’s legal team.
+Some of the Trump campaign and Republican Party lawyers sought to even avoid meetings with Giuliani and his team.
 When asked for evidence internally for their most explosive claims, Giuliani and Powell could not provide it, the other advisers said.

-Giuliani and his protegee, Ellis, both striving to please the president, insisted that Trump’s fight was not over.
+Giuliani and his protegee, Ellis, both striving to please the president, insisted Trump’s fight was not over.
 Someone familiar with their strategy said they were “performing for an audience of one,” and that Trump held Giuliani in high regard as “a fighter” and as “his peer.”

 Tensions within Trump’s team came to a head that weekend, when Giuliani and Ellis staged what the senior administration official called “a hostile takeover” of what remained of the Trump campaign.